Skip to content

 Common workers comp claims in Collector

-Workers comp claims in Collector most often come from the local agriculture and construction workforces, alongside the back, shoulder, and stress injuries common across every industry.
+Workers comp claims in Collector most often come from the local transport and agriculture workforces, alongside the back, shoulder, and stress injuries common across every industry.

 Collector sits at the southern end of Lake George on the Federal Highway pour-off from the Hume, with working residents split between Hume corridor transport, sheep and cattle properties, and the wineries and small tourism trade running through the village.
 Workers compensation files from Collector tend to involve highway-driving back injuries, kitchen burns and slips in hospitality, and the joint complaints that come with long days fencing and mustering on Lake George country.